Computer Science (CMSI)

 CMSI 697 Master's Thesis III (3 semester hours)

-CMSI 1010 Computer Programming and Laboratory (4 semester hours)
+CMSI 1010 Computer Programming Laboratory (4 semester hours)

-Foundational course on computer programming, using a popular scripting language such as JavaScript or Python and stressing software development best practices.
-Topics include values and types, functions, objects, iteration, recursion, command line scripts, event-driven programming, and graphics and animation.
+Foundational course on computer programming, using a popular scripting language such as JavaScript or Python.
+Topics include values, types, functions, objects, iteration, recursion, command line scripts, event-driven programming, graphics, and animation.
 Basic data structures and selected algorithmic paradigms are introduced.
-Laboratory experiences emphasize software engineering practices such as version control, packaging, distribution, and unit testing.
+Laboratory experiences emphasize software engineering practices such as requirements specification, context definition, unit testing, version control, packaging, and distribution.

 CMSI 1600 Introduction to Computer Science (4 semester hours)